SharmaAayush/Pokemon-Trivia/README.md

   "git clone https://github.com/SharmaAayush/Pokemon-Trivia.git my-proj".
 2. Run the command prompt in the root directory of the project (my-proj in our case).
 3. Run the command "npm install" without the quotes to install all the dependencies.
 4. Run the command "ng serve --open" without the quotes to start the lite-serer on port 4200.
 To run on any specific port, just provide the "--port" flag followed by the port number.
-The "--open" will open the project in the browser automatically.
+The "--open" flag will open the project in the browser automatically.

 ## Development server